RAHUL-SAH-KUMAR/Delta-Demo/README.md

 # Delta-Demo
-This is Demo fr Git &amp; Github Demo
+This is Demo fr Git &amp; Github Demo.